UCL-ARC/python-tooling/docs/pages/templates.md

 ## Template engines

-These are packages that can be used for creating your own package template.
+These are tools that can be used for creating your own package template.

 | Name                                                                                                                          | Short description                                                                                                            | 🚦  |
 | ----------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | :-: |